mealthebear/hrext10-my-cruddy-app/projectBrainstorm.md

  	4. Make a footer
  		* Make a footer tag
  		* Make a div and put copyright symbol with name of website in it

+ 	5. Make questionnaire web form
+ 		* Make a form tag or box
+ 		* Put 'Key' text field with label
+ 		* Put 'Value' text field with label

+ 	6. Make CRUD buttons
+ 		* Make a div element
+ 		* Put 5 buttons in the div (Create, Update, Delete, Reset Input, Clear Database)

+ 	7. Display localStorage
+ 		* Make a table element
+ 		* Make a table head element (<thead>)
+ 		* Add a "Key" and "Value" cell in the same row
+ 		* Add a table body element below thead (<tbody>)
+ 		* Close that table tag